SUSE/spacewalk-osad2/README.md

   This connection uses a server public key to authenticate the server. zmq uses libsodium for this.

+### Instalation on server

+    # python setup.py install
+    # python setup.py createserver

+### Deploy a new client

+    # python setup.py createclient --name="testclient"

+* A new client named RPM will be created in dist/ containing the osad2 module and the key pair needed for server connection.
+* Now install generated RPM in client

 ### TODO/issues/ideas

 * Think how to test it, may be using Docker